 Then you should get one!
 For an all-around great radio for an insane price, the Baofeng UV-5R is a pretty great deal (often less than $30 on Amazon, with Prime).
 If you want to use it throughout the con, an acoustic tube headset (a la the TLAs) is useful.

 Then you should get one!
-We're giving exams at BSides Las Vegas 2015, but you can find exams almost anywhere in the country, at least once a month; check out the exam page for more information on exams generally, and how to find one in your area.
+You can find exams almost anywhere in the country, at least once a month; check out the exam page for more information on exams generally, and how to find one in your area.